Andrew-Eathan/Andrew-Eathan/README.md

  - a lot of other things i dont really rember lol 💀

 ### 🛠️ things im making
- - a couple games (trust me it's not just the average 2d/3d shovelware)
+ - a couple of games (trust me it's not just the average 2d/3d shovelware)
+ - still working on my gmod server
+ - a lot of other things i dont really want to rember lol 💀

 ### 🏆 Github Statistics 🏆
 </p>